 Final Thoughts

 The goal is a defensible posture, not a perfect score.
-Most high-priority items are straightforward to disable.
-What holds up under pressure is the process work (connector approval, IR planning, managed settings baselines, and review cadence documented in Sections 12 and 13).
+Most high-priority items are straightforward to configure.
+What holds up under pressure is the process work (connector approval, IR planning, managed settings baselines, and the review cadence documented in Sections 17 and 18), along with the discipline to redo the review every time Anthropic ships a console update, which is roughly monthly.